Incompatibility of Frequency Splitting and Spatial Localization: A Quantitative Analysis of Hegerfeldt's Theorem

-In the PDE literature, related questions were addressed in~\cite{masuda1967unique, masuda1968unique,reed+simon4} in terms of {\em{unique continuation theorems}}, i.e.\ statements that if a solution to a PDE of interest (namely the Schrödinger equation in~\cite{masuda1967unique} and scalar wave equations in~\cite{masuda1968unique}) vanishes in an open region, then it vanishes everywhere if one requires the solution to be in a suitable regularity class.
-See~\cite{baerlocalize, baer+strohmaier} for related results on a Riemannian manifold and~\cite[Section~13]{reed+simon4} for a discussion of similar results for the Schrödinger equation with a potential.
+In the PDE literature, questions similar to those considered in the context of localization in quantum theory were addressed in~\cite{masuda1967unique, masuda1968unique,reed+simon4} in terms of {\em{unique continuation theorems}}, i.e.\ statements of the type that if a solution to a PDE of interest (namely the Schrödinger equation in~\cite{masuda1967unique} or the scalar wave equation in~\cite{masuda1968unique}) vanishes in an open region, then it vanishes everywhere, provided that one requires the solution to be in a suitable regularity class.
+Furthermore, see~\cite{baerlocalize, baer+strohmaier} for related results on a Riemannian manifold and~\cite[Section~13]{reed+simon4} for a discussion of similar results for the Schrödinger equation with a potential.
 It should be noted that, although these results are clearly related, the formulation of the PDE problem does not immediately translate to the formulation of the problem of localization in quantum mechanics.
 The PDE problem assumes the vanishing of a function in a certain domain, while the problem of localization in quantum mechanics assumes that the expectation value of a self-adjoint operator, which is associated to a certain spatial region, vanishes.